Skip to content

 Social, Emotional and Mental Health (SEMH)

-For this sector, we have created an additional 9 places at Brandles School, an additional 11 places at Larwood School, and 7 places at Hailey Hall from September 2023.
+For this sector, we have created an additional 4 places at Batchwood, 15 places at Larwood School, and 7 places at Hailey Hall.
 These additional places have all been filled.

 Find out more about how places in special schools are allocated.

-The Education Support Centres offer alternative provision for children who are unable to attend a mainstream or special school.
-Pupils are often referred to an ESC if they need a higher level of support than a mainstream school can provide.
+The Education Support Centres offer alternative provision for children and young people who have been excluded, or are at risk of exclusion.
 'Education Support Centre' is the term Hertfordshire use for 'Pupil Referral Unit'.

 Cookies